codio/knowledge/source/instructors/authoring/assessments/autograde-free-text.rst

   - **Name** - Enter a short name that describes the test.
 This name is displayed in the teacher dashboard so the name should reflect the challenge and thereby be clear when reviewing.

-    If you want to hide the name in the challenge text the student sees, toggle the **Show Name** setting to disable it.
+    Toggle the **Show Name** setting to hide the name in the challenge text the student sees.

-  - **Instruction** - Enter the instructions in markdown to be shown to the students.
+  - **Instruction** - Enter text that is shown to the student using optional Markdown formatting.

 3. Click **Execution** in the left navigation pane and complete the following fields:

    .. image:: /img/guides/assessment_autofree_exec.png
       :alt: Execution

+   **Note:** If you store the assessment scripts in the **.guides/secure** folder, they run securely and students cannot see the script or the files in the folder.
+       The files can be dragged and dropped from the File Tree into the field to automatically populate the necessary execution and run code.

    - **Command** - Enter the command that executes the student code.
-If you store the assessment scripts in the **.guides/secure** folder, they run securely so students cannot see the script or the files in the folder.
-The files can be dragged and dropped from the File Tree into the field to automatically populate the necessary execution code:

    - **Timeout** - Enter the time period (in seconds) that the test runs before terminating.